mal84emma/scaling-RL-chess/README.md

 ## How do I view the progress?

-The neural network trainning evolution can be monitored with Tensorboard, simply:
+The neural network training evolution can be monitored with Tensorboard, simply:

 ```bash
 tensorboard --logdir data/models/model1/train
 ```
-(And set the "Horizontal axis" to "WALL" for viewing all the diferent runs.)
+(And set the "Horizontal axis" to "WALL" for viewing all the different runs.)

 Also, in the same model directory you will find a `gameplays.json` file which contains the recorded training games of the model.
 With this, we can study its